@ibnlanre/portal

 customDataStore.$set({ lastSync: new Date().toISOString() });

-.
+The `createAsyncBrowserStorageAdapter` is a more flexible version of `createBrowserStorageAdapter`.
 It allows for asynchronous transformations of your state, which is useful when you need to perform operations like encryption, compression, or other async tasks before storing or retrieving the state.

 The adapter provides two functions: one for getting the state from storage and another for setting the state to storage.
 Both functions can handle asynchronous operations, allowing you to work with data that requires processing before being used in your application.